tango-controls/tango-doc/source/installation/tango-on-windows.rst

 Tango Host role
 ---------------

-Tango Host role is created by running the :program:`DataBaseds` device server.
-This device server requires MySQL database in its most common application.
 To make a computer become a Tango Host you need to:

 - Install MySQL server.
     You may use community version available from http://dev.mysql.com/downloads/mysql/ .
 It is suggested to use